matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 it seems the [compatibility issues discussed above](#compatibility-with-unthreaded-clients) would not be solved by adding more receipt types.

-This also gets more complcated with the addition of the `m.read.private` receipt -- would there additionally be an `m.read.private.thread`?
+This also gets more complicated with the addition of the `m.read.private` receipt -- would there additionally be an `m.read.private.thread`?
 How do you map between all of these?